 The flat rate changes when products from different WooCommerce Shipping Classes are added to the cart.
 This happens in the case where there are different rates for each WooCommerce Shipping Class.

 For those products that do not have any WooCommerce Shipping Class assigned to them and if a rate has been set for No Shipping Class Cost then the rates will appear as shown below

 The Flat Rate settings for a simple product belonging to No Shipping Class is given below:

-Setting a Flat Rate shipping method for a variable product with Shipping Class based on the Parent product
+Setting WooCommerce Flat Rate Shipping method for a Variable product belonging to Parent product

 - Assign the Shipping Class to the Parent product.

 - Assign the same Shipping Class to the Variable Product by following the below-mentioned steps: